 Low-security Federal Correctional Institutions (FCI) have double-fenced perimeters, mostly dormitory or cubicle housing, and strong work and program components.
 The staff-to-inmate ratio in these institutions is higher than in minimum-security facilities.

 Medium security FCI (and USP designated to house medium-security inmates) have strengthened perimeters (often double fences with electronic detection systems), mostly cell-type housing, a wide variety of work and treatment programs, an even higher staff-to-inmate ratio than low-security FCI, and even greater internal controls.

 High-security institutions, also known as United States Penitentiaries (USP), have highly secured perimeters (featuring walls or reinforced fences), multiple- and single-occupant cell housing, the highest staff-to-inmate ratio, and close control of inmate movement.

 Correctional Complexes: A number of BOP institutions belong to Federal Correctional Complexes (FCC).
 At FCC, institutions with different missions and security levels are located in close proximity to one another.
-FCC increase efficiency through the sharing of services, enable staff to gain experience at institutions of many security levels, and enhance emergency preparedness by having additional resources within close proximity.
+FCC increases efficiency through the sharing of services, enables staff to gain experience at institutions of many security levels, and enhances emergency preparedness by having additional resources within close proximity.